Introduction

 4. How to manage excess cash and liquidity?

 To manage excess cash and liquidity, consider short-term investments like money market funds, diversifying across asset classes, and reinvesting in the business for growth.
-Evaluate options such as debt repayment, dividend payments, and maintaining adequate reserves while regularly reviewing and adjusting strategies for optimal results.
+Evaluate debt repayment, dividend payments, and maintaining adequate reserves while regularly reviewing and adjusting strategies for optimal results.

 5. What are cash management services?